Product

 openclaw onboard --auth-choice openai-codex

-In current builds, OpenAI Codex OAuth is handled through onboarding flow (not necessarily via separately installed provider plugin).
+(legacy builds handled OpenAI Codex OAuth through the onboarding flow, not necessarily via a separately installed provider plugin).

 Troubleshooting checklist